 National Oz Museum – Center for Literature & Illustration Camden

-Opening in late 2015 or early 2016, the Camden/Rockland area of midcoast Maine will be home to the National Oz Museum.
+Opening maybe in late 2016 or early 2017, the Camden/Rockland area of midcoast Maine will be home to the National Oz Museum.
 The 5000 square foot museum will display the world’s largest collection of Oz memorabilia, toys, print, books, costumes and movie props.
 Stay tuned.